 Roxanna Albayati is a cellist, improviser and performer based in London, UK, specialising in new music, experimental music and how these can be tied into performance art.
 She is one of the founding members of the New Maker Ensemble, a group dedicated to experimenting with various art forms of new music and performance art.
-In 2019 she won the Gladys Puttick Improvisation Competition, and also co-formed This Thus, a duo specialising in new music and improvisation.
+In 2019 she won the Gladys Puttick Improvisation Competition.

 Roxanna has performed in venues such as I’klectik Art Lab, Arebyte Gallery, Wellcome Collection, Southbank Centre and Teatrio Balthazar Dias (Madeira, Portugal).
 She has has worked with composers such as Alan Hilario, Cecília Arditto and Neil Luck, and performed in events including the King’s Cross ‘Tête-à-tête’ Opera Festival, METRIC IP (EAMT, Tallinn, Estonia), Sounds Between Conference (University of Surrey), Sounds Like THIS Festival (Leeds College of Music), We Make Tomorrow Climate Summit (Serpentine Galleries, London) and Compositional Aesthetics and Political Conference (Goldsmiths, UoL).